SarahTech-alt/full-stack-treats/README.md

-Code Challenge 3: Treats!
+Code Challenge 3: Treats Server-side Code
 ===

 Your front-end developer has created all of the client-side code necessary to view, add, update, and delete treats from the treats database.
-In fact, said developer even stubbed out most of your server-side code as well!

-A server-side developer has started creating the routes needed to make this application work.

-* `GET /treats` returns a list of potential treats (e.g. cupcakes, etc) and their image URLs

-Tech: PostgreSQL
----

-Base Mode:
-===
+A server-side developer has set-up the server to serve back our static files as well as some initial pg and routing code.
+But none of the routes are implemented.

 ## Setup

 ### Server

-**IMPORTANT:** Make sure to start postgres.
+**IMPORTANT:** Make sure to start postgres!

 1. Fork and clone repo.
 2. `npm install` to get all dependencies.
-3. Setup database as  described below
+3. Setup database as described below.
+4. You will need to adjust the pool connection configuration.

 ### Database

-**On npm install, a script will run that creates the database for you.**

-If it's NOT created, use the info below.

-Table created in "treatsDB" database:
+Create a new database named: `sql_code_challenge`

 ```SQL
 CREATE TABLE treats (